 Related: Morphic Resonance and Morphic Fields

 Learn how morphic resonance fosters a fresh perspective on rituals, mantras, festivals, and pilgrimages.
 Uncover its role in family constellation therapy and its impact on learning.
 See how our own lives, like the evolutionary process itself, depend on an interplay between habits and creativity.
-Join Rupert on this enlightening journey as he unravels the enigma of morphic resonance, a theory that could forever change the way we perceive reality.
+Join Rupert on this deep dive as he unravels the enigma of morphic resonance, a theory that could forever change the way we perceive reality.

 There will be a live online Q&A session for participants in this course in November 2023.
 Participants will be notified of the details nearer the time.